Studio-La-Valse/Drawable/README.md

 The library is designed to handle dynamic scenes where users can interact with the visual elements using mouse and keyboard inputs.
 Ofcourse interactivity is supported for MVVM, but most of the time resorting to code behind for custom components is the way to go and at that point you are fully locked into the UI framework - which I personally don't like.

-If the above points do not ring a bell for you, that's fine and it's probaly best to stick with a strict MVVM pattern, especially if you're working with  WPF or Avalonia.
+If the above points do not resonate with you, that's fine and it's probaly best to stick with a strict MVVM pattern, especially if you're working with  WPF or Avalonia.

 ## Help